zaha2020/Deep_Learning/Deep_RL/README.md

 ![environment](cartpole.png "environment")

 ## Training
-we train our agent for 1000 episodes
+We train our agent for 1000 episodes

 ## Results
 Below is the average reward for training agent for 1000 episodes